Intra, Italy

 In 1909 was founded a rowing club, Canottieri Intra.

-The main church is a basilica dedicate to San Vittore.
-The basilica di San Vittore was rebuilt during the first decade of XVIII century.
+The main church is a basilica dedicated to San Vittore.
+The basilica di San Vittore was rebuilt during the first decade of the eighteenth century.

 History

 Intra's area has been inhabited since prehistoric times.
 The oldest known population living in the area were the Lepontii., then it was added to the Roman Empire by Emperor Augustus in the first century AD.

 During Middle Age was under the control of Conti di Biandrate, after the comune of Novara and then Duchy of Milan.
 Intra was an autonomous comune, in 1927 were merged to it Arizzano Inferiore, Trobaso and Zoverallo, in 1929 Unchio, then in 1939 Intra itself was merged with Pallanza to form Verbania under the royal decree n.
 702 of 4 April 1939.